 Skin tags are not always troublesome and do not always need medical intervention.
 It is recommended to get them removed only if they are causing the baby trouble.
 The doctor may suggest any of the following treatments.

-1. Cryosurgery: This technique involves freezing the skin tag and subsequently removing it.
-It is frozen by holding with an instrument that is frosted using liquid nitrogen (13) (14).
+- Cryosurgery: This technique involves freezing the skin tag and subsequently removing it.
+It is frozen by holding it with an instrument frosted with liquid nitrogen (13) (14).
 Removal of the tags by cryosurgery might need repeated visits to the doctor.

-A doctor will suggest the best treatment option based on the type of skin tag and its location.
-If a skin tag is harmless, then they may suggest leaving it untouched.
+A doctor will recommend the best treatment based on the skin tag’s type, size, location, and the baby’s comfort.
+If it is harmless, they may suggest leaving it untouched.
+Usually, non-invasive methods like ligation are used for smaller tags, while larger or symptomatic tags might require excision.

 What Will Happen If Skin Tags Are Left Untreated?